vonargeus/wtc-project/README.md

     2. Generates each file’s content from the blueprint.
     3. Writes everything into `generated_projects/<project-slug>-<timestamp>/`.
     4. Packages the directory into a ZIP and exposes a **Download project zip** button.
+  - Auto-build now always adds a production-ready `Dockerfile`, so every download already includes container instructions for the generated stack.
   - Previous builds remain available under a **📦 Previous Build – Download** expander.

 - **Per-project logs**